atom/welcome/lib/welcome.md

 # Welcome to the Atom Private Alpha!

 You are one of the first people to try out GitHub's new text editor!
-Here is some information to help you out.
+Here is what you need to know.

-1. Keep Atom a secret!
-We aren't ready to publicly announce Atom yet so kept this application on the down low.

-2. We want your feedback! {Point out feedback icon} {Talk about diary study}
-{Describe how we Atom will periodically send usage metrics}

-3. If you only remember one keybinding make it `cmd-shift-P`.
-This toggles the command palette, which lists every Atom command.
-Go ahead and try it now!
+1. If you only remember one thing make it `cmd-shift-P`.
+This keystroke toggles the command palette, which lists every Atom command.
+Yes, you can try it now!
 Press `cmd-shift-P`, type `markdown` and press enter.
 This triggers `markdown-preview:show` command which renders this text to HTML.

+2. We want your feedback!
+If you have anything positive or negative to say click on the red lightening bolt in the bottom right of the screen.

-4. Here is where you can get help with Atom
+3. Here is where you can get more help with Atom

   * The [Atom docs](https://www.atom.io/docs/latest/) contain Guides and an API reference.
   * [Atom Campfire Room](https://github.campfirenow.com/room/582204).
 Chat Atom
 developers and other private alpha users.
   * [Atom Repo](https://github.com/atom/atom).
 Check out the source or create an issue.
+  * [Atom Org](https://github.com/atom).
+This is where all Atom related repos are stored.
+This is also where you should keep your personal Atom packages.

-5. To see this buffer again use the `command palette` and search for Welcome.
+4. If you ever want to see this buffer again use the `command palette` and search for `Welcome`.